 For example, Deloitte suggests setting the move date based on when families can move (during summer break), company recruitment needs, business seasonality, and finances or tax implications.

 Relocating your business requires either the construction of a new office or renovating an existing office space to meet the needs of your organization.

-According to Diana Robinson, a certified moving consultant, reviewing the five B’s—building, budget, brand, behaviors and beauty—can help guide the process for choosing whether to build a new office or renovate an existing one.
+According to Diana Robinson, a certified moving consultant, reviewing the five B’s — building, budget, brand, behaviors, and beauty — can help guide the process for choosing whether to build a new office or renovate an existing one.

-- From a building perspective, review the available office space in the area you’re looking to move to, as well as any development opportunities exist.
+- From a building perspective, review the available office space in the area you’re looking to move to, as well as any development opportunities that exist.

 - Next, reference your relocation team’s budget to narrow down available building and development options.